Sun Valley Crime Rate Trends — Los Angeles

 Sun Valley is a northeastern San Fernando Valley neighborhood between Burbank and Pacoima, organized around San Fernando Road and Sunland Boulevard.
 Predominantly single-family homes mixed with industrial and gravel-pit land along the Tujunga Wash.

-Four categories moved in Sun Valley this March — two one-month below-trend signals and two sustained multi-month structural shifts.
-The overall shape is broadly downward across property crime, with no spikes or rare-event signals in the mix.
+Seven categories moved in Sun Valley in April 2026 — four ran below trend in the current month, and three registered as sustained structural shifts.
+The overall shape is broadly downward across both property crime and violent crime, with no spikes or rare-event signals in the mix.

 Motor Vehicle Theft